Can collagen help with cellulite? Or is it just a waste?

 Many collagen supplements have a weird bone broth taste that doesn’t encourage you to continue using them.
 But Ageless Collagen is odorless and flavorless and mixes easily into liquids.
 I place a scoop into my daily protein shake and can hardly even tell it’s in there.

 Contains 5 of the key types of collagen in scientifically ideal forms.
 Uses hydrolyzed collagne peptides making it easier to digest.
 Mixes easily, no clumping, with no odor or taste.

 - Supports healthy, youthful looking skin & skin elasticity

 How Much Collagen Should You Take for Cellulite?

 It’s best to mix it in with other liquids.
-It’s best not to mix it in scalding hot coffee.
+But do not add it to scalding hot coffee.
 The high heat from coffee can cause the collagen to denature, giving you fewer results.

 I prefer to take it post-workout in a protein shake.
 Taking it then will also help replenish your joints and reduce cellulite.

 Collagen will get to the root of the problem: a weakened skin structure that allows the fatty lumps to push through the skin.
 Your skin will become stronger, and your cellulite will decrease.

 Josh holds a Bachelor’s degree in Exercise Physiology and Nutrition Science.
-He’s a Certified Strength and Conditioning Specialist (CSCS) by the National Strength and Conditioning Association.
-He’s worked as a Strength and Conditioning Coach at the high school and college level.
-He has over 10 years experience as a personal trainer and nutrition coach.
+He’s a Certified Strength and Conditioning Specialist (CSCS) by the National Strength and Conditioning Association and he’s a Certified Personal Trainer (CPT) by American Council on Exercise.
+He’s worked as a Strength and Conditioning Coach at the high school and college levels.
+He has over 15 years of experience as a personal trainer and nutrition coach.
 He is also the author of The Flat Belly Formula.
-He hopes to be able to bring inspiration & results to people all over the world to live a healthier life through diet & exercise.
+He strives to bring inspiration and results for people to live healthier lives through smart diet and exercise.